Every Tuesday, May 8th – June 12th, 2018

 - Workshop 5, Tuesday, June 5th, 2018, “1968, Anti-psychiatry, therapeutic communities, institutional critiques of medicine”

 These workshops will be necessarily limited in size to a maximum audience of forty people and priority will be given to current and recent PhD students, faculty members, and other specialized researchers.
 Registration in advance will be required.
-Registration for the workshops will open online in March 2018.
+Registration for the workshops will open online in late April 2018.

 Organizing committee: Mark Shiel (convener), Patrick Ffrench, Paolo Gerbaudo, Sharon Gewirtz, Alex Loftus, David Treece; with thanks to the King’s Together Fund